Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareEngineeringProject/Chapter-25-Producing-and-implementing/Section-06-Prototype-and-UI-design/index.md

 ## Learning objectives

+!!! builds-on "Builds on"
+    This section builds on [25.5 Overcoming development difficulties](../Section-05-Overcoming-development-difficulties/index.md).

 By the end of this section, you will be able to:

 - Create wireframes and prototypes to communicate design concepts and user flows